My Brother Charlie

 Anybody Here Seen Frenchie?

-This novel is about the unlikely friendship between a loud, outspoken girl, Aurora, and a silent, autistic boy, Frenchie.
+This novel is about the unlikely friendship between a loud, outspoken girl, Aurora, and a silent boy, Frenchie.
 Growing up together in coastal Maine, the two share an undeniable love for nature and the outdoors.
 As they get older, Aurora begins to branch out socially while Frenchie is left struggling without a voice.
 Then one day Frenchie does not show up at school and Aurora feels the weight of guilt on her shoulders.
 When Frenchie is finally found, Aurora makes it her mission to lift her friend up from his lonely and sad state of mind.
-A gut-wrenching story about the stark reality of autism during adolescence.
+A gut-wrenching story about the stark reality these adolescent challenges.

 The Lollipop Book Club is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.